 2. How We Use Information

 We use the PII we collect from and about you to enable us and other users to interact with you on a personal level, improve your experience with us and offer new services.
-We may also use PII: (a) to verify your eligibility for our service; (b) to enable us to display advertisements that are relevant to you, in the event we elect to display such advertisements; (c) conduct surveys and research, test features in development, and analyze the information we have to evaluate and improve products and services, develop new products or features, and conduct audits and troubleshooting activities; (d) promote safety and security and (d) to otherwise perform functions associated with our service.
+We may also use PII: (a) to verify your eligibility for our services; (b) to enable us to display advertisements that are relevant to you, if any; (c) conduct surveys and research, test features in development, and analyze the information we have to evaluate and improve products and services, develop new products or features, and conduct audits and troubleshooting activities; (d) promote safety and security and (d) to otherwise perform functions associated with our Site.

 We use your email address to provide you with information relating to your account, or to send you newsletters and other emails that may be of interest to you.